 I'm also a coder.
 I create compliance software by day and random programs by night.
 I also managed to pull out a few games here and there, both on pen-and-paper and on the computer.
 Somewhere down the line, I got interested in typography, geology, and open source software.

-On the second day of Lexember, I include a foot in my master plan.
+On the twenty-eighth day of Lexember, I give you a word for paper.